Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 The working layer.
 Pad chemistry and transfer layer stability decide feel, noise, and wear behavior.

-Floating rotor hat (bell) hardware for a carbon ceramic brake disc showing the mounting interface
+Floating rotor hat hardware for a carbon ceramic brake disc showing the mounting interface

 The interface.
 Often aluminum.
-It sets offsets, wheel clearance, and thermal expansion behavior.
+It sets offset, wheel clearance, and thermal expansion behavior.

-Bad hat geometry or stack-up is an easy way to buy runout and uneven pad contact.
+Bad hat geometry or stack-up is an easy way to create runout and uneven pad contact.

 Brake pad designed for carbon ceramic rotors representing a CCB-compatible pad compound concept